A Call to Excellence: UW Tier-1 Engineering Initiative

 Unprecedented investments are creating world-class facilities for engineering students and researchers.
 The College of Engineering and Applied Science combines accessibility and affordability with an experience that prepares our students to be competitive in a global market.

 Undergraduate Engineering Scholars Program

-funding to help cover the cost of tuition, room and board.
+We are seeking outstanding students interested in being mentored in research and scholarship.
+The Scholarship will provide $6,000 of annual funding to help cover the cost of tuition, room and board.
 The scholarship is merit based and renewable for an additional three years for a total scholarship of $24,000.

 Becoming a Leader

 The first international candidate to win the Associated Students of the University of Wyoming (ASUW) presidency, Ahmed Balogun Mohammed is making the most of his American college experience.